 Since every person has a unique financial situation, there is no such thing as a one-size-fits-all retirement savings recommendation.
 That’s why it is important to work with a financial professional to help determine your next steps based on your goals.
 From your current spending habits to opening a personal retirement plan, a trained financial adviser will be able to make solid recommendations for your future.
 These individuals can also adjust their advice in the event that your plans for the future change.

 If you are someone who has a difficult time saving for the future, it is best to automate your savings.
 This is especially true for your retirement savings.
 If your plan or savings account provides the option, opt for automatic deductions to be taken out of your checking account on a weekly, bi-weekly, or monthly basis.
 Rather than making the decision to save, or to put your money into your latest freelancing project, you can ensure that you stay on track with your retirement goals.

 While there aren’t as many perks to investing for retirement as a freelancer, it is still critical to plan for the future.
-By writing down your goals, working with a financial adviser, and automating your savings, you will be able to protect your future financials.
+By writing down your goals, working with a financial adviser, managing your finances as early as now, and automating your savings, you will be able to protect your future financials.